 |Actually the bicycle factory, but shhhh|

 As we left the services, we were faced with a roundabout with two exits: one signposted for Salzburg, from where we'd just come, and the other for Wien (Vienna) near the Hungarian border.
-Mark was on point, and at the first roundabout he promptly took the road back towards Germany.
-He didn't hang about either - for the last 600 miles we'd cruised at a steady 77mph or so, but now Mark took off like a scalded cat.
+Mark was on point, and promptly took the road back towards Germany.
+He didn't hang about either - for the last 600 miles we'd cruised at a steady 77mph or so, but now he took off like a scalded cat.
 We followed, at least trying to stick together, even if we were going in completely the wrong direction.
 I was on the quickest bike, so I wound it on, caught up with him after a couple of miles, and gesticulated to suggest that perhaps he might be going the WRONG FUCKING WAY.
-He waved his arms a bit, trying to tell me that his satnav had gone a bit wonky, and then, rather than slow down to let everyone regroup, sped up.
-In the distance I saw him take the next exit from the motorway, and assumed he'd stop to wait.
+He waved his arms a bit, apparently trying to tell me that his satnav had gone a bit wonky, and then, rather than slow down to let everyone regroup, sped up.
+In the distance I saw him take the next exit from the motorway, and assumed he'd stopped to wait.

 When I got off the sliproad he was nowhere to be seen.
 Steve and Simon caught up and we had a quick chat to try and work out where he might have gone.
 Steve was certain Mark's brain had blown another fuse and he'd turned right at the junction, rather than left to rejoin the motorway in the other direction.
 Simon and I waited while Steve went hunting.
 After a while he returned alone and we headed for the services we'd just left, in the hope that we'd find Mark waiting.
 Of course, there was no sign of him, nor was he answering his phone.
 We cut our losses, sent him a text saying we'd meet him at the Hungarian border, and hit the road again.